Flowtask-ai/pdd-cursor-template/USAGE_GUIDE.md

 #### Step 3: Execute Implementation

-Once the PRP is generated in `PRPs/user-system.md`, use:
+Use the command from `PRPs/commands/execute-prp.md`:

 ```
-Execute the PRP in PRPs/user-system.md following all validations and project rules.
+Execute the PRP in PRPs/user-management-system.md following all validations and project rules.
 Make sure all tests pass.
 ```

 ---

 ## 🎯 Specific Use Cases

-### Case 1: New Project from Scratch
+### Case 1: New Bounded Context (Complete Project)

-**Situation**: You want to create a new project from scratch.
+**Situation**: You want to create a completely new project with frontend and backend.

 **Steps**:
 1. **Configure rules**: Edit `GLOBAL_RULES.md` with your tech stack
 2. **Add examples**: Create basic examples in `examples/`
-3. **Define MVP**: Use `FEATURE_REQUEST.md` to describe the first feature
+3. **Create PRD**: Copy `PRDs/templates/new-bc-XXX.md` and fill it out
-4. **Generate PRP**: "Generate a PRP for the MVP following the rules"
+4. **Generate PRP**: Use `PRPs/commands/generate-prp.md` to create implementation plan
-5. **Execute**: "Execute the complete PRP"
+5. **Execute**: Use `PRPs/commands/execute-prp.md` to build the system

 **Example prompt**:
 ```
-Generate a PRP to create an MVP of a task application with FastAPI, PostgreSQL and React.
-Include basic authentication and task CRUD.
+Generate a PRP to create a complete task management application with FastAPI backend, React frontend, PostgreSQL database, and JWT authentication.
+Include user management, task CRUD, and real-time updates.
 ```

-### Case 2: Refactor Existing Project
+### Case 2: Improve Existing Bounded Context (Refactoring)

-**Situation**: You have a project that needs improvements.
+**Situation**: You have a project that needs improvements in quality, performance, or architecture.

 **Steps**:
 1. **Analyze code**: "Analyze existing code and generate a refactoring plan"
-2. **Create request**: Use `FEATURE_REQUEST.md` to describe improvements
+2. **Create PRD**: Use `PRDs/templates/improve-bc-XXX.md` to describe improvements
 3. **Generate PRP**: "Generate a PRP to refactor following best practices"
 4. **Execute incrementally**: "Execute the PRP step by step, validating each change"

 **Example prompt**:
 ```
-Analyze the current code and generate a PRP to refactor the architecture, add tests, and improve documentation following the project rules.
+Analyze the current authentication system and generate a PRP to improve security, performance, and code quality following the project rules.
 ```

-### Case 3: Add New Functionality
+### Case 3: New Feature (Existing Bounded Context)

-**Situation**: Well-structured project, add new feature.
+**Situation**: Well-structured project, add new feature to existing bounded context.

 **Steps**:
-1. **Define feature**: Use `FEATURE_REQUEST.md` for the new functionality
+1. **Define feature**: Use `PRDs/templates/new-feature-YYY-bc-XXX.md` for the new functionality
 2. **Generate specific PRP**: "Generate a PRP for this specific feature"
 3. **Execute with validation**: "Execute the PRP ensuring it doesn't break existing functionality"

 **Example prompt**:
 ```
-Generate a PRP to add a push notification system to the existing project, integrating with Firebase and maintaining the current architecture.
+Generate a PRP to add a push notification system to the existing authentication bounded context, integrating with Firebase and maintaining the current architecture.
 ```

 ---